 Madhusree Mukerjee was born in India and moved to the U.S. to train as a physicist.
 She received a PhD in physics from the University of Chicago.

 After a stint as a post-doc she changed careers to journalism and served on the board of editors of Scientific American for seven years.
 She left the magazine to have a baby and to write her first book, The Land of Naked People, with the help of a Guggenheim fellowship.
 Her second book is Churchill's Secret War.

-Madhusree is currently working on a third book, an intimate profile of an indigenous struggle against mining.
+Madhusree is currently finishing a third book, an intimate profile of an indigenous struggle against mining.
 She lives in New York City and works as a senior editor with Scientific American.

 With Jarawa boys on the Andamans, and with Winston Churchill at Madame Tussaud’s

 Rice fields in Garia, Birbhum.
 Villagers have defended Garia against stone quarries, so that agriculture thrives.